ianlewis/kay/docs/source/settings.rst

 .. attribute:: ADMINS

+   OBSOLETE

    Specify the administrator's username and email address in this tuple.
-   If some exception occurs on the server, Kay send the traceback to this email address.
-   This function works when you disable Debug ( ``DEBUG=False`` ).
+If any exception occurs on the server, Kay send the traceback to this email address.
+This function works when you disable debugging(``DEBUG=False``).

    (setting example)